 The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-In order to get a full basic state pension, an individual must have paid sufficient national insurance contributions (NIC) for a minimum number of qualifying years in his working life.
+In order to get a full basic state pension, an individual must have paid sufficient national insurance contributions (NIC) for a minimum number of qualifying years in their working life.
 As NIC cannot be paid in the tax year before the individual reaches the age of 16, or in a tax year after state pension age is achieved, those ages define the period of working life for NIC purposes.

 The age at which individuals are entitled to a state pension is gradually increasing.

 For men born before 6 December 1953 (accelerated from the previous date of 6 April 1959), the state pension age is 65 years.
 For those born after this date, the state pension age increases in tranches, reaching 68 years for those born after 6 April 1978.

 For women born after 6 April 1950, the state pension age has increased gradually from 60 years until it reached 65 years for those born between 6 November 1953 and 5 December 1953.
 From then on, the state pension age for a woman is aligned to that of a man and so will eventually reach 68 years for those born after 6 April 1978.